neuro4ml/neuro4ml.github.io/Week_5/1-Spiking.md

 So we can efficiently compute the gradient just by matrix and vector multiplications.
 :::

 So, can we just do this for a spiking neural network?
-It’s not quite so easy.
-Let’s see why.
+It's not quite so easy.
+Let's see why.

 (why-we-cant-differentiate-spikes)=
 ## Why we can't do it

-To see what goes wrong here, let’s start with a recap of the [leaky integrate-and-fire neuron](#LIF-section) we’ve seen before.
+To see what goes wrong here, let's start with a recap of the [leaky integrate-and-fire neuron](#LIF-section) we've seen before.

 ```{embed} #LIF-neuron-definition
 ```

 Over time it evolves according to a differential equation, with instantaneous effects when a spike arrives.
 Whenever the membrane potential $v$ crosses the threshold $v>1$ you fire a spike and instantly reset to $0$.

-We’re going to rewrite these equations, temporarily ignoring the synaptic connections for simplicity.
+We're going to rewrite these equations, temporarily ignoring the synaptic connections for simplicity.
 You get the same problem and solution with synapses but it makes the notation more complicated.

-The threshold we’ll write as $S(t)$ being the Heaviside function of $v(t)-1$.
+The threshold we'll write as $S(t)$ being the Heaviside function of $v(t)-1$.
 So this will be equal to $1$ if the neuron has spiked, otherwise $0$.

 (threshold-with-heaviside)=
 ```{math}